cjloff/blog/src/blog/creating-a-reusable-infinite-scroll-component-in-vue.js-using-the-intersection-observer-api.md

 }
 ```

 On mounted, I am instantiating a new IntersectionObserver and assigning it to the observer variable I've created in our data object.
-Additionally, within the IntersectionObserver callback I am checking if I've intersected with the target element and if so <a href="https://vuejs.org/v2/guide/components-custom-events.html">emitting</a> a ```update``` event to the parent component:
+Within the IntersectionObserver callback I am checking if I've intersected with the target element and if so <a href="https://vuejs.org/v2/guide/components-custom-events.html">emitting</a> a ```update``` event to the parent component:

 ```js
 mounted() {